-Up until 29 March 2019 Castlereagh Family Day Care provided education and care to over 91 families and 122 children and is the only Family Day Care service located within the three Shires it serviced, being Warrumbungle Shire (covering the towns of Coonabarabran, Coolah, Baradine, Binnaway, Mendooran and Dunedoo), Coonamble Shire (Coonamble and Gulargambone) and Gilgandra Shire.
+Castlereagh Family Day Care provides education and care to over 91 families and 122 children and is the only Family Day Care service located within the three Shires it services, being Warrumbungle Shire (covering the towns of Coonabarabran, Coolah, Baradine, Binnaway, Mendooran and Dunedoo), Coonamble Shire (Coonamble and Gulargambone) and Gilgandra Shire.
+Castlereagh Family Day Care is an established service and has been operating for 23 years.

-The service was funded by the Australian Government Department of Education as well as charges from parents and Educators.
-Castlereagh Family Day Care was also an In-Home Child Care Service Provider for NSW In-Home Care Childcare Services (NSWIHCS).
+Warrumbungle Shire Council is the Coordination Unit for the Family Day Care Scheme across the three (3) Shires.
+The Coordination Unit's role is to ensure Educators provide a quality home based Childcare Service which is flexible in meeting the ever changing needs of the families.
+This is achieved by providing support for Educators to complete individualised programming which provides children with an environment that is inclusive, stimulating, safe, flexible, nurturing and encourages children to further develop their skills and knowledge.
+The service is funded by the Australian Government Department of Education as well as charges from parents and Educators.
+Castlereagh Family Day Care is also an In-Home Child Care Service Provider for NSW In-Home Care Childcare Services (NSWIHCS).
 This is an educative In-Home Care brokerage model funded by the Australia Government and sponsored by the NSW Family Day Care Association Incorporated.